EnterpriseDB/edb-postgres-for-kubernetes-charts/README.md

 - set up a cert-manager issuer
 - deploy an example 3-region PGD cluster

-### Deploying the PG4K-PGD operators and cert-manager individually
+### Deploying the operators and cert-manager individually

-The chart `edb-postgres-distributed-for-kubernetes` is set by default to also install the cert-manager operator, which it depends on.
+The PG4K-PGD charts are set by default to also install the cert-manager operator, which they depend on.
 When following this route, all operators will be installed in the same namespace.
 This is in contrast with other installation paths, where we may want the two operators reside in dedicated namespaces.